THE CATEGORICAL IMPERATIVE

 20. Explain Stuckenberg’s criticism regarding Kant’s emotionless morality.

-21. In a minimum of 150 words, pick any one of the following listed views in this chapter and criticize it.
+21. Short essay: pick any one of the following views in this chapter and criticize it in a minimum of 150 words.
 Kant: moral motivations, hypothetical imperatives, the Formula of the law of nature, The Formula of the End in Itself; one of the responses to Schopenhauer, Hegel, Mill, or Anscombe; the reduction of the Formula of the Law of Nature to traditional duty theory; the lack of connection between the two main Formulas; Kant’s absolutism in the case of the inquiring murderer; Kant’s absolutism in the case of betraying a relative to save the State; Kant’s absolutism in the case of the drowning man taking another person’s plank.